JensDijkstra/Project-NAO/Design Report/DesignReport.md

 #### Comment on poses
 With the information about the angles NAO determines if all the limbs are in a certain margin of accuracy.
 NAO will then determine an appropriate comment on the users movements.
 #### Learn faces
-When NAO first meets the user it will ask some personal information about the user and during that time it will try to learn and save the users face so that it can recognie the user later.
+When NAO first meets the user it will ask some personal information about the user and during that time it will try to learn and save the users face so that it can recognize the user later.
 #### Recognice faces
 Once a users face is saved it can recognize the user at any time and only respond when the correct user is found.
 #### Track faces